 We seemed to be the only non-African patrons of this Ivorian restaurant in Harlem!lasavanerestaurant.com

-A fantastic Jamaican restaurant in the Lower East Side: colorful decors, lots of plants, Caribbean music, warm service, tropical drinks and delicious food.
+A fantastic Jamaican restaurant in the Lower East Side: colorful decor, lots of plants, Caribbean music, warm service, tropical drinks and delicious food.
 (Admittedly, not the cheapest…) In corona times, Omar’s Kitchen offers the excellent option of eating next to the sidewalk under an awning: it kept us dry during a downpour.
-There is also patio heating.omarskitchennyc.com
+When I went back on a brisk night, outdoor heaters kept us warm.omarskitchennyc.com

 A cozy, cash-only, bring-your-own-bottle place in the East Village that serves delicious Sri Lankan food.
 I enjoyed a lentil patty, fish curry and rice spaghetti with coconut gravy and coconut sambal — all gluten free.manhattan.sigirinyc.com